benymng/hack-mit/README.md

   - Processing text from images and associating key-value pairs
   - Utilizes Django as the web framework
   - Setting up vector databases and matching
+  - Creating a method of communication within a group/community
   - Data communication between frontend and backend
-  - Basic machine learning models for prediction
+  - Neural Network models for prediction
-  - Potential integration with large language models (LLMs)

 The core process involves taking pictures of paper documents, extracting key information using computer vision, user questionnaires processed through LLMs, and matching users to unique communities based on health data and other factors.